As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 If you store your wine bottles right side up, gravity will create a gap between the wine and the cork and open the door for potential cork dry-out.
 While lying a wine bottle on its side is preferred, storing wine upside down is still a good option.

-To learn the reasons why your wine should touch the cork during storage, please read this helpful article I wrote.
+TIP: To learn the reasons why your wine should touch the cork during storage, read this helpful article.
+Do you need a cork to keep wine?
+Find out here.

 How Long Wine Bottles Can Be Stored Upside Down